BlueCross BlueShield of Tennessee Medical Policy Manual

 DESCRIPTION

-Magnetic resonance imaging (MRI) is a non invasive test using a multiplanar imaging method based on an interaction between radiofrequency (RF) electromagnetic fields and certain nuclei in the body (usually hydrogen nuclei) after the body has been placed in a strong magnetic field.
+Magnetic resonance imaging (MRI) is a non-invasive test using a multiplanar imaging method based on an interaction between radiofrequency (RF) electromagnetic fields and certain nuclei in the body (usually hydrogen nuclei) after the body has been placed in a strong magnetic field.
 The magnetic resonance (MR) scanners and intravenous magnetic resonance contrast agents are used to create detailed pictures of areas inside the body.
-These pictures are intended to show the difference between normal and diseased tissue and to detected disease.

-MRI of the breast has been investigated as a screening tool in specific higher risk subgroups of patients.
+These images are intended to differentiate between normal and diseased tissue.
+MRI of the breast has been investigated as a screening tool in specific higher risk subgroups of individuals.
 Specialized breast coils are used during the imaging of the breast.
 MRI of the breast may be performed bilaterally or unilaterally.
-It is not meant to replace mammography, percutaneous biopsy or ultrasound in the screening for breast cancer in the general population or to differentiate cysts from solid lesions.
+MRI of the breast is not meant to replace mammography, percutaneous biopsy or ultrasound in the screening for breast cancer in the general population.

 POLICY